Peter Bossaerts: Life

+He is the father of two children.

+Research

 Bossaerts is one of the pioneers of experimental finance, which is the use of controlled experiments to test theories in finance and designs for better allocation of risks and/or aggregation of information.
-He advanced the approach to test the core dynamic model used in finance, macro-economics and central banking to understand the link between asset prices, aggregate income, aggregate consumption, and business cycles (the "Lucas" model).This allowed him to test some of the major models of asset pricing (CAPM, Lucas Model or DGSE) that are used widely throughout academia, industry and government, in teaching, analysis of historical data from the field, and in setting policy and regulation.
+He advanced the approach to test the core dynamic model used in finance, macro-economics and central banking to understand the link between asset prices, aggregate income, aggregate consumption, and business cycles (the "Lucas" model).
+This allowed him to test some of the major models of asset pricing (CAPM, Lucas Model or DGSE) that are used widely throughout academia, industry and government, in teaching, analysis of historical data from the field, and in setting policy and regulation.
 This allowed him also to try novel market designs, such as combinatorial double auctions, to improve allocation of risk, as well as to initiate a unique program on research and teaching of algorithmic (automated; robot) trading.

 Bossaerts pioneered neuroeconomics, where decision theory and game theory is brought to bear on interpreting computational signals in the brain.
 This has led to the emergence of the new fields of decision neuroscience and computational neuropsychiatry.

 In the past, his work has focused on decision making under uncertainty, where uncertainty is understood as in probability theory.
 Recently, he has been studying uncertainty that is generated by computational complexity.

-Bossaerts was president of the Society for Neuroeconomics and the Society for Experimental Finance.